pacemaker82/Home-Climate-Card/README.md

 ### Label entry (`labels` list)

 Each label renders an icon + name + state + optional secondary line.
+You can show a max of 3 labels.

 ```yaml
 labels: